mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 Phase 1 of your treatment begins when you meet your healthcare team on or around Day −30 and continues until the start of your chemotherapy.

 ### Phase 1 - Summary and Checklist
-In this phase you'll make preparations for your transplant: practically, physically and emotionally.
+In this phase, you'll make preparations for your transplant: practically, physically, and emotionally.
 This will be a very busy time for you and your family.

 Here is a list of things that will happen, and things that you need to do, in Phase 1.
 You can check off items as you go along: